-References: Slaying The Dragon: The History of Addiction Treatment and Recovery in America by William White (See Appendix I for slide presentation.)
+Reference: Slaying The Dragon: The History of Addiction Treatment and Recovery in America by William White (See Appendix I for slide presentation).

 Customize the session to meet the needs of the group, remaining open-minded to their perceptions of the history.
-Recognize that participants may possess valuable knowledge of or insights into the history and its relationship to the present.
+Recognize that participants may possess valuable knowledge of this history and its relationship to the present.